 What is Mispadu?

-Mispadu is the name of a banking Trojan, it is known that cyber criminals behind it target people living in Brazil and Mexico.
 They seek to steal credentials, credit card and banking data.
-Research shows that this malware is being distributed through spam campaigns and malicious advertisements.
-People who have their computers infected with Mispadu are very likely to experience monetary loss and online privacy issues.
-This banking Trojan should be removed from the system as soon as possible.
+Research shows that this malware is distributed through spam campaigns and malicious advertisements.
+People with computers infected with Mispadu are likely to experience monetary loss and online privacy issues.
+This banking Trojan should be removed from the system immediately.

 |Name||Mispadu banking malware|